jeffdaily/parasail/README.md

 make
 ```

 By default, CMake will build the parasail shared library.
 In order to compile the static library, add `-DBUILD_SHARED_LIBS=OFF` to your `cmake` invocation, or use the `ccmake` utility to toggle the option.
+The static and shared libraries must be built as separate cmake projects.

 ## C Interface Example